Lunarequest/NightPDF/readme.md

 It uses Electron but my eyes dont care.

 This is a fork of [eleloya/NightPDF](https://github.com/eleloya/NightPDF) which is no longer maintained by eleloya.
-Due to not being able to build or develop mac os support, I've stripped out mac os support

 ![NightPDF screencast](docs/nightpdf.gif?raw=true)